noahehall/multicloud/patternsSystem.md

 - a service that watches for failures through systems boundaries, and reroutes requests upon detection

+### Multi VPC

+- VPCs are separated and isolated from one another and can optionally be linked through dedicated connections
+- common goals
+  - greater flexibility for development, increased security features, and more robust analytical views.

+### High Availability

+- commonly referred to as eliminating single points of failure
+- reducing or managing failures and minimizing downtime through the implementation of redundant components, deployment of parallel components to distribute traffic load, and elimination of single points of failure.

+### Hybrid Networking

+- at least two independent cloud or on-premises networks communicate with each other

+### High performance

+- its all about reducing latency: Anything that lengthens the time to get data to the user
+  - packet loss
+  - jitter: Variations in latency or time delay between packets
+  - bandwidth constraints
+  - inefficient protocol use
+  - physical distance
+- When reducing latency, consider
+  - physical distance between two nodes
+  - quality of routes
+  - request origin location in relation to data
+  - average packet delay under network cost constraints
+  - memory resources
+  - traffic patterns and available node resources

 ## Storage

 - cap theorem: any distributed data store can only provide 2 of three guarantees: consistency, availability, and partition tolerance; since every DB is susciptible to partition failure, its really a choice between consistency and availability